Pusher II: Cast

+Production

+Development

+The original Pusher was a huge success, with director Nicolas Winding Refn having no plans to make a sequel, but after incurring a debt of 5.5 million kroner in 2003 after the artistically ambitious commercial failure Fear X, Refn decided to make a second and third in the trilogy.
+The screenplay was written in roughly two weeks to a month, followed shortly thereafter by the writing of Pusher 3's script.

 Reception

 The film holds a score of 100% on Rotten Tomatoes, with an average rating of 7.7/10 based on 11 reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 78 out of 100, based on 8 critics, indicating "generally favorable" reviews.

 Soundtrack

 The soundtrack was composed by Peter Peter, in collaboration with Peter Kyed and performed by Peter Peter's band The Bleeder Group.
 The soundtrack uses an updated version of the "Pusher theme" composed by Peter Peter and Povl Kristian for the first film.
 Nicolas Winding Refn arranged a competition, the "Pusher II Soundtrack Hunt", in collaboration with GAFFA and the website Mymusic, to find diegetic music to use in the film.
 Among the tracks chosen was Sad Disco by Keli Hlodversson.

 Sequel

 Pusher II is the second film in a trilogy of Pusher films written and directed by Refn.
 Each film takes place in the same fictional Copenhagen underworld.
 The original Pusher follows Tonny's original partner Frank (Kim Bodnia), and his desperate attempt to raise money after a drug deal gone wrong.
 Pusher II references the events of this film several times.
 Charlotte comments on the scars on Tonny's head, a result of the beating he received from Frank.
 Milo later asks Tonny if he has seen Frank lately, as Milo wanted to kill Frank at the end of Pusher.
-This comment reveals that Frank disappeared after the events of that film, but it's not mentioned if he fled or he was killed.
+This comment reveals that Frank disappeared after the events of that film, but it's not mentioned if he fled or was killed.

 The third film in the trilogy is Pusher 3, which follows the Serbian drug lord Milo as he struggles with his drug addiction, several bad drug deals, and his daughter's birthday celebration.

 A Hindi remake of the first film was released in 2010, while an English language remake was released in 2012.